Quick Service Guide 705a

 Each pallet must be secured with at least two straps or bands or be wrapped with plastic shrinkwrap (or both).
 Shrinkwrap must be wrapped completely over the lip of the pallet.

-Pallets may be stacked to a maximum of four high or 84 inches.
+Pallets may be stacked to a maximum of six high or 84 inches.
 Individual pallets must be strapped or shrinkwrapped (or both); the entire pallet stack must be securely banded (not shrinkwrapped).
 The heaviest pallet must be on the bottom of the stack; the lightest pallet must be on the top.
 There must be enough space between pallets to allow for a forklift.

 Measuring a Pallet

 How a pallet is measured is determined by the type of container (e.g., trays vs. sacks) and the type of discount.
 See individual Quick Service Guides.

 Pallet Boxes General (705.8.4)

 Pallet boxes may be filled with sacks or parcels (machinable or nonmachinable or both depending on price category).
 Mailers must supply their own pallet boxes, which must meet the requirements in 705.8.4.

 Top caps are not required on single pallet boxes; they are required on stacked pallet boxes.
 Top caps must be securely fastened onto the pallet box and pallet.